 - Many small polyp stony corals, gorgonians, and other soft corals that feed on plankton and plankton byproducts

-So what do you do if your aquarium does not have a good bug population present to sustain fish that require them and you don't want to wait around until one develops?
+So what do you do if your aquarium does not have a good crustacean population present to sustain fish that require them and you don't want to wait around until one develops?

-There are a few suppliers where you can buy them.
-These can be introduced directly into an aquarium or micro-culture in another system, such as a refugium, and then harvested for feeding.
-You can also check out any local saltwater fish stores in your area, or browse livestock and aquarium product supplier's online stores to see if they carry these live food colonies.
-Some online stores you can try are two Hawaii-based companies, Indo-Pacific Sea Farms and Seahorse.com.
+There are a few suppliers where you can buy copepods and amphipods.
+These can be introduced directly into an aquarium or cultured in another system, such as a refugium, and then harvested for feeding.

-Even though these sea bugs are considered a food source for some tank inhabitants, these organisms are considered a nuisance to others.
+Even though these sea creatures are considered a food source for some aquarium inhabitants, some aquarists consider them a nuisance.